haarer/haarer.github.io/_posts/2018-01-21-c++-template-based-hardware-access-vs-classic-approach.md

 No. The total size of the ELF files differs ($30ba vs $343c) but diffing the hex files reveals that the generated code is exactly the same in the classic and in the template version.

 I'll try to explain why:
-The reason for all this is, that templates are evaluated at compile time.
-That means, the constant pin number value passed to the template results in a compile time constant switch expression which the compiler simpifies to the content of the selected case.
+* Templates are evaluated at compile time.
+That means, the constant pin number value passed to the template results in a compile time constant switch expression
+* The compile time constant switch expression is simpified by the compiler to the content of the selected case.
-The next step is, that the compiler inlines the code in the called function of the IOPin class.
+* The compiler inlines the code in the called function of the IOPin class.

 Basically, the compiler throws away nearly everything from the HAL class that isnt needed, and leaves only the code that one would have written by hand.

 A look into the lss file of the template version shows the efficiency of this optimization - it generates two assembler statements for the `while(0== testpin.State())` loop:

-Template version
+*Template version*
 ```
 00000100 <main>:
         {